 Pursuant to the terms of his offer letter agreement, Dr. Westphal received a stock option grant for 625,000 shares of the Company's common stock, which is subject to time-based vesting conditions.
 The Company also granted Dr. Westphal two restricted stock unit awards representing (i) the right to receive 206,612 shares of common stock, which vests upon meeting certain time-based vesting conditions and (ii) the right to receive 103,306 shares of common stock, which vests upon meeting certain performance-based vesting conditions.
-The stock option grant and restricted stock unit awards are in lieu of any cash compensation and will become immediately vested upon a change in control of the Company.
-To the extent that any compensation payment to Dr. Westphal pursuant to his offer letter agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code, then Dr. Westphal will be entitled to an additional gross-up payment equal to the sum of the amount of tax owed by him in connection with such "excess parachute payment" and any interest or penalties thereon.
+The restricted stock units will continue to vest through the date that is twelve months after Mr. Westphal is no longer serving as the President and Chief Executive Officer.
+If at the end of such twelve month period, Mr. Westphal is serving as the Executive Chairman or another successor position, fifty percent of such restricted stock units that would otherwise have vested on any subsequent vesting date shall vest on such date.
+Such vesting shall continue for twelve months after Mr. Westphal ceases to serve in such successor position.
+The stock option grant and restricted stock unit awards are in lieu of any cash compensation.
+The unvested portions of the stock option and the time-based restricted stock unit award will become immediately vested upon a change in control of the Company.
+To the extent that any compensation payment to Dr. Westphal pursuant to his offer letter agreement would be subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, then Dr. Westphal will be entitled to an additional cash payment equal to the sum of the amount of tax owed by him and any interest or penalties thereon.